rwoll/CS051Proposal/README.md

-The TA will then pull the new branch for each student down from `master`, and the Eclipse Git Client then allows for easier import of repositories into the workspace -- no more dragging and dropping (and overwriting) student source folders; simply click on the repo in the EGit client and import.
+The TA will then pull the new branch for each student down from `master`, and the Eclipse Git Client then allows for easier import of repositories into the workspace -- no more dragging and dropping (and overwriting) student source folders; simply click on the repo in the EGit client and complete the one-clickimport.

 The TA can then run the code in Eclipse and grade the functionality.
 This grade will then be left in a comment on the PR submitted by the student.
 The TA can